Suriname national football team: History

 Suriname qualified for the CONCACAF Nations League B after wins against Saint Kitts and Nevis and British Virgin Islands, draw against Dominica and a loss against Jamaica.
 Suriname got to share a group with Nicaragua, SVG and Dominica.
 After a narrow away win against Dominica, Suriname got to bag a massive 6–0 win at home against Nicaragua.

 In November 2019, it was announced that a so-called sports passport would allow Dutch professional footballers from the Surinamese diaspora to represent Suriname.
 On 19 November, Suriname qualified for the 2021 Gold Cup with 2–1 CONCACAF Nations League win over Nicaragua.
 It will be their debut in the CONCACAF Gold Cup and their first appearance in a CONCACAF tournament since 1985.

-In the 2021 CONCACAF Gold Cup, Suriname played against Costa Rica, Jamaica and Guadeloupe in Group C. Suriname lost its first two matches against Jamaica and Costa Rica, but ended third in the group following a 2-1 win against Guadeloupe.
+In the 2021 CONCACAF Gold Cup, Suriname played against Costa Rica, Jamaica and Guadeloupe in Group C. Suriname lost its first two matches against Jamaica and Costa Rica, but ended third in the group following a 2–1 win against Guadeloupe.

 In late July, the Surinamese Football Association terminated the contract of Dean Gorré after failing to reach Natio's objectives.

 After the termination of Gorré, SVB announced that they have hired the services of Brian Tevreden's Tevreden Group.
 The Tevreden Group are involved in the search for a new national coach and the recruitment and selection of Surinamese-Dutch professionals who want to play for Natio.

+Under Stanley Menzo's leadership, Suriname advances to its second CONCACAF Gold Cup (albeit its fourth continental tournament) in 2025 in the United States.
+Matched against Mexico, Costa Rica, and the Dominican Republic, it is defeated by the former two, drawing 0–0 with the Dominicans.

+During the 2026 FIFA World Cup qualification third round, Suriname led Group A for most of the campaign, which would have earned them a first-ever World Cup berth.
+However, a 3–1 away loss to Guatemala, their only goal coming via a stoppage-time own goal, dropped them to a runners-up spot behind Panama.
+They still finished ahead of Honduras on goals scored as one of best two group runners-ups and qualified for the inter-confederation play-offs.

+Kit supplier

-Recent results and forthcoming fixtures
+Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.